Infineon/mtb-example-psoc4-i2c-slave-callback/README.md

 To control the intensity of the LED, a PWM with a period value of 255 microseconds is used.
 The duty cycle of the PWM is controlled in firmware and is specified by the I2C master.

 In the callback method, data write and read complete events from the master are handled through interrupts.
-I2C peripheral driver library (PDL) APIs are used to configure the resource to act as an I2C slave, and to configure its relevant interrupts to handle data write and read complete events by the master.
+I2C Peripheral Driver Library (PDL) APIs are used to configure the resource to act as an I2C slave, and to configure its relevant interrupts to handle data write and read complete events by the master.

 ### Resources and settings